Planckian charged black holes and their cosmological ramifications: Asymptotically flat solution

-For the electric sector, this conditions always holds true.
-For the matter sector, it is valid at large distances ($r\gg \lpl$), while near the Planck scale, it remains valid when $r \leq \lpl\sqrt{2}\,$.
-At this stage of the investigation, the physical implications of this result remain unclear.
-Nevertheless, numerical analysis shows that the condition is satisfied at all distances if the combined densities from both sectors are considered, i.e., $\rho_{\rm m}(r)+ \rho_{\rm e}(r) \geq | p_{\bot}^{(\rm m)}(r) + p_{\bot}^{(\rm e)}(r)|$.
-In this case, the mass must be fixed, and the condition is met for charge values above a certain threshold relative to the mass.
-It is also important to emphasize that such violation is present in other non-singular black hole profiles discussed in the literature. \item \textit{Strong energy condition}: Matter must gravitate towards matter.
-Let $x^{\mu}$ be a timelike unit vector.
-Then the condition $\left( T^{\mu}_{\nu} - \f{T}{2} \delta^{\mu}_{\nu} \right) x_{\mu}x^{\nu} \geq 0 $ must be valid, implying the relation
+This condition is satisfied at all distances if the combined densities from both sectors are considered, i.e., $\rho_{\rm m}(r)+ \rho_{\rm e}(r) \geq | p_{\bot}^{(\rm m)}(r) + p_{\bot}^{(\rm e)}(r)|$.
+In this case, the mass must be fixed, and the condition is met for charge values above a certain threshold relative to the mass. \item Strong energy condition:

 This condition is meaningful for the matter part of the stress-energy tensor and is valid for $r \geq \lpl / \sqrt{3} \,$.
 Within this range, gravity maintains its attractive character, while for smaller distances, gravity becomes repulsive (de Sitter core).
 Unfortunately, it is necessary to violate the strong energy condition near the origin to prevent singularities from forming and to maintain ultraviolet self-completeness.
 Nonetheless, the energy condition is preserved outside the Planck sphere, which represents the physically meaningful region. \end{enumerate} Last but not least, let us offer a qualitative insight into the discharge process of this quantum-corrected black hole through the Schwinger effect \cite{Sch51}.
 According to this mechanism, electron-positron pairs can be produced just outside the event horizon in the presence of a strong electric field.
 One particle of the pair will be emitted while the other will be absorbed, leading to the decay of the black hole's electric charge.
 For this phenomenon to occur, the electric field \eqref{el_field} of the black hole must exceed a critical value $E_{\rm cr}=\pi m_{e}^2/e\,$, resulting in the following relation